lukefisher03/ripple/README.md

 podman compose exec ripple config/channel_list.txt
 ```

-Tear everything down, note this will delete the database and any imported feeds will be lost.
+Tear everything down, this will delete the database and any imported feeds will be lost.

 ```bash
 podman compose down